Each year, we celebrate Marylanders’ service to their communities in many ways.

 - What do the certificates look like?

-Certificates are addressed to individual volunteers and are usually presented as part of an annual or special recognition event.
+Certificates are personalized with volunteers’ names and are usually presented as part of an annual or special recognition event.
 Certificates are 8.5 x 11 inches in size.
+View a sample certificate.

 - What are the volunteer certificates for?